s312569/clj-biosequence/README.md

 clj_biosequence.core.fastaSequence

-;; sequences can be filtered to file using this function ;; filter Cytoplasmic proteins to file in fasta format
+;; sequences can be filtered to file using this function ;; for eg. filter Cytoplasmic proteins to file in fasta format

 user> (with-open [r (bs-reader uniprot-f)]
                  (biosequence->file